A Table Full Of Joy

 2 ยฝ cups all-purpose flour, ยผ teaspoon baking soda, ยผ teaspoon baking powder, ยฝ teaspoon salt

-• Divide dough in half.
-Take half of dough and place in-between two large pieces of parchment paper.
-Roll dough into a flat layer about an โ…›th inch think.
+• Divide the dough in half.
+Take half of the dough and place it between two large pieces of parchment paper.
+Roll the dough into a flat layer about ~โ…›th inch thick.
 Do the same with the other half.
-Refrigerate the flattened dough for 20 minutes or up to 1 ยฝ hours.
+Refrigerate the flattened dough for 20 minutes or up to 1 ยฝ hours, still pressed between the parchment paper..

 • Cut out tree cookie shapes and place on prepared baking sheet.